waldesem/Web-Personal-DB/server/README.md

 ### The main technology stack used in this project includes:

-- Python (Flask, APIFlask, SQLAlchemy, Marshmallow)
+- Python (Flask, APIFlask, SQLAlchemy, Marshmallow, APScheduler, Melodramatiq)
 - Vue3;
 - Bootstrap 5 (journal theme)